NicoSeg735/paint/README.md

 # Technical test for Carestino

-This project was developed with React JS y Styled Components.\
+This project was developed with React JS and Styled Components.\
 You can run this app online in https://codesandbox.io/s/github/NicoSeg735/paint

 ## Available Scripts